artpar/gisio/README.md

 Do you see a lot of CSVs around you but struggling your way to get the juice out of those ?

+Just upload a CSV and get awesome stats

 ![Gisio demo](https://github.com/artpar/gisio/raw/master/resources/static/images/gisio.png)

 ## Build